flybywiresim/docs/docs/beginner-guide/landing.md

 - Aircraft is in `DES` phase.
 - Aircraft is setup for flight <10,000ft (`seat belt signs` on, `landing lights` on, etc.).
-- We are within the IAP (Instrument Approach) and either
+- We are within the IAP (Instrument Approach) and either:
     - at the altitude and speed from the chart (Final Approach Fix altitude and 250 knots if there are no other speed restrictions on the chart).
     - or we are at a heading vector, altitude and speed instructed by ATC.